 - The evolution of berry volume provides information about the vine's water status and dynamics of accumulation and water loss in the berries.
-These measurements are useful for anticipating berry shriveling and assessing the effectiveness of irrigation (note: after the sugar loading plateau, the berries irreversibly lose water; Shahood et al., 2020; Deloire et al., 2021). - Monitoring sugar accumulation in the berries can be used to determine the harvest date (Antalick et al., 2021) or as a physiological indicator of vine and grape functioning (Deloire, 2013; Wang et al., 2003).
+These measurements are useful for anticipating berry shriveling and assessing the effectiveness of irrigation (note: after the sugar loading plateau, the berries irreversibly lose water; Shahood et al., 2020; Deloire et al., 2021; Savoi et al., 2021). - Monitoring sugar accumulation in the berries can be used to determine the harvest date (Antalick et al., 2021) or as a physiological indicator of vine and grape functioning (Deloire, 2013; Wang et al., 2003).

 Figure 1: Evolution of berry fresh weight and sugar loading (mg/berry) from veraison (onset of ripening) until harvest.
-These analyses provide information on: 1) the rate of sugar accumulation in the berries (slope of the curve); 2) the duration of loading (generally around 28-30 days from the onset of berry softening to the plateau); 3) the sugar concentration (°Brix or probable alcohol %) at the plateau (usually between 18 and 20 °Brix depending on the situation); 4) the fresh weight or volume of berries at the plateau; 5) the rate of water loss and sugar concentration from the plateau to harvest (adapted from Deloire, 2011).
+These analyses provide information on: 1) the rate of sugar accumulation in the berries (slope of the curve; mg/berry/day); 2) the duration of loading (generally around 28-30 days from the onset of veraison (berry softening) to the plateau); 3) the sugar concentration (°Brix or probable alcohol %) at the plateau (usually between 19 and 20 °Brix depending mainly on the terroir (soil x climate) and the variety); 4) the fresh weight or volume of berries at the plateau; 5) the rate of water accumulation pre plateau and the rate of water loss and sugar concentration (g/l) from the plateau to harvest.